chetanbg1/cbgwork1/README.md

 	Cooperation (Inter-thread communication in Java)

 //Main thread
-//when a stand alone apllication us run. a user thread is automatically created to execute the main() method of
+//when a stand alone application runs. a user thread is automatically created to execute the main() method of
 // the application-- called main thread
 //program ends when main() thread finishes executing   --> Thread.currentThread().getName();
 //all other threads are child threads